exasol/public-knowledgebase/Database-Features/pulling-the-exasol-docker-logs-works-for-nga-too.md

 ![](images/63_download.png)

 We are done.
-From here, if you have JIRA access, you can attach the logs to the JIRA ticket.
+From here, if you have ticketing system access, you can attach the logs to the ticket.

 ## Additional Notes

-In case you were not aware, you can find out more about Exasol with Docker or NGA by searching our community site:[Community.](https://community.exasol.com/)
+In case you were not aware, you can find out more about Exasol with Docker or NGA by searching our Knowledge base: [link](https://exasol.my.site.com/s/).
 It's the best place to find quick answers and discover additional content.
-Those with a current Exasol license can open a Jira "Question" ticket to address content you did not find in our community.
-The site is: [JIra.](https://www.exasol.com/support/secure/Dashboard.jspa)
+Those with a current Exasol license can open a "Question" ticket to address content you did not find in our community.
+The site is: [Exasol Help Center](https://exasol.my.site.com/s/create-new-case).